-York EPC can produce a Legionella Risk Assessment for residential properties at just £75 with no VAT (as we are not VAT registered) which will be carried out by a member of our team who has completed the ‘Legionella Control for Property Management’ training, which is approved and validated by The Institute of Occupational Safety and Health (IOSH), the world’s only Chartered body for health and safety professionals and the world’s largest health and safety membership organisation.
+York EPC can produce a Legionella Risk Assessment for residential properties at just £60 plus VAT which will be carried out by a member of our team who has completed the ‘Legionella Control for Property Management’ training, which is approved and validated by The Institute of Occupational Safety and Health (IOSH), the world’s only Chartered body for health and safety professionals and the world’s largest health and safety membership organisation.

 You can call or use our contact form to ask for further information or to arrange a Legionella Risk Assessment and we will respond to you the same working day to confirm the date and time.